All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Separate iron from calcium and antacids.
 Calcium directly competes with iron for absorption.
 Take calcium supplements and iron supplements at least 2 hours apart.

 • Avoid taking iron on your worst nausea days.
 If your semaglutide injection day brings significant nausea, skip your iron that day and take it when your stomach settles.
-Missing one day will not significantly affect your iron status.
+Missing one day won't significantly affect your iron status.

 • Consider every-other-day dosing.
 Recent research suggests that taking iron every other day may actually improve absorption compared to daily dosing, because daily iron supplementation triggers a hormone called hepcidin that temporarily blocks iron uptake.